 I sometimes get the chance to expose the wider world to a bit of philosophy.
-Amongst other things, I have advised an NHS funding priorities committee and an NHS research ethics committee, and have given numerous talks to the public on various aspects of ethics including on the value of pleasure, the ethics of genetic testing, and on human altruism.
+Amongst other things, I have advised an NHS funding priorities committee and an NHS research ethics committee, and have given numerous talks to the public on various aspects of ethics.
 I am always happy to hear from anyone who is interested in me or my work.

 Desire as Belief, was published with Oxford University Press in July 2021.
 If you'd like a sample, OUP have kindly agreed to make chapter 1 available for free.
 The whole thing is available in print and via Oxford Scholarship Online.